didaquis/node-ejs-nightwatch/README.md

 * Install dependencies `npm install`
 * Execute script with `node .` or `npm start`

 For running tests: `npm run e2e`.
-Require server running.
+Server must be running.

 ## Requirements
 * Nightwatch requires Selenium
 * Selenium requires Java/JDK 8 or higher.
-* Chrome browser on your machine for run test
+* Chrome browser on your machine for running the test

 ## Links and useful information